In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Perrier-Jouët Belle Epoque Brut

 Perrier-Jouët Belle Epoque Brut is not only an iconic champagne and should be on every bubbly lover’s “Champagnes to drink before you die”, the bottle screams special occasion!
-The bottle is adorned with the legendary spray of Japanese white anemones created by Emile Gallé in 1902, and the one I have even lights up, a perfect touch to celebrating Global Champagne Day.

-This is Perrier Jouet’s Prestige Cuvée, only produced in the very best vintages, mainly blended with equal parts Chardonnay and Pinot Noir.
+This is Perrier Jouet’s Prestige Cuvée, only produced in the very best vintages, mainly blended with equal parts chardonnay and pinot noir.
 This is an exclusive champagne, aged for 6 years before release, and less than 30 vintages ever produced.

 Gina Lyons with her top champagne picks for any type of connoisseur.